Blink Security Camera System Costs and Pricing

 We could also tell Alexa to show us the cameras’ last activities, arm or disarm the camera system (the latter of which requires a PIN for security), and tell us when the latest motion alert was, the number of motion clips, our arming/ disarming schedule, or our current system status.
 Alexa even told us when the batteries were getting low and helped us to reorder new ones so that we never missed a day without our Blink cameras.
 That’s where that whole “being owned by Amazon” thing really comes in handy!

-On top of that, we set our Blink cameras so that our Echo devices, including our Echo Dot with Clock and Echo Flex smart speakers, told us whenever our cameras detected motion.
-For us, this meant that even if we left our phones downstairs overnight, our alarm clock would let us know if our downstairs cameras detected motion while we were sleeping.
-This capability gave us the added assurance that if someone broke into our home, we’d know as soon as possible.
+We also set up a routine for our Echo devices, including our Echo Dot with Clock and Echo Flex smart speakers, to tell us whenever our cameras detected motion.
+This meant our alarm clock would let us know if motion was detected while we were sleeping.
+Having that capability gave us the added assurance that we could protect our home from invasion, or at least get the heck outta there.

 Taking it a step further, since we have smart lights downstairs, we set up a routine that had our lamps turn on as soon as the Blink cameras detected motion, making the would-be burglar very conspicuous.